 5. Does the success rate of the surgeon matter?

 The answer is yes.
 On the website, be sure to look out for the surgeon’s success rate and the complication rate.
 If the surgeon is claiming a 100% success rate throughout their entire career, be cautious.
-A cataract surgeon should be open and realistic about the possible complications of cataract surgery.
+A cataract surgeon should be open and realistic about the possible complications of any cataract operation.

 6. Should I choose a surgeon who has performed a high number of cataract procedures?